simplykapoor/teched2022-IN260/exercises/ex2/ex25/README.md

     <br><img src="/exercises/ex2/images/02-0019.png" width=35%>

-7. A dialog comes up where you need to select the adapter type.
+7. If you release the connection, a dialog comes up where you need to select the adapter type.
 In our case, select the entry *HTTP*

     <br><img src="/exercises/ex2/images/02-0020.png" width=30%>